forwardemail/forwardemail.net/app/views/faq/index.md

 If you continue to have issues, then it is most likely to be an issue with DNS propagation.
 You will need to wait a bit longer and try again (or try setting a lower TTL value on your TXT records).

 **Still having issues?**  Please file a <a href="/help">Help request</a> so we can help investigate the issue and find a quick resolution.

+## Why are my test emails sent to myself in Gmail showing as "suspicious"

+If you see this error message in Gmail when you send a test to yourself, or when a person you're emailing with your alias sees an email from you for the first time, then **please do not worry** – as this is a built-in safety feature of Gmail.

+You can simply click "Looks safe".
+For example, if you were to send a test message using the send mail as feature (to someone else), then they will not see this message.

+However if they do see this message, it's because they were normally used to seeing your emails come from <john@gmail.com> instead of <john@customdomain.com> (just an example).
+Gmail will alert the users just to make sure things are safe just in case, there is no workaround.

 ## Can I remove the via forwardemail dot net in Gmail